Wordfast: Supported translation memory and glossary formats

 The original Wordfast translation memory format was a simple tab-delimited text file that can be opened and edited in a text editor.
 Wordfast products can also import and export TMX files for memory exchange with other major commercial CAT tools.
 Wordfast's original glossary format was a simple tab-delimited text file.
 These formats are still used today by Wordfast Anywhere, Wordfast Classic, Wordfast Server, and Wordfast Pro 3 (TM only, not the glossary).
 Wordfast Pro 5 uses a database format for the TM and glossary.
 The transition to a database format was made to increase the TM and glossary size limitations (e.g. from 1 million to 5 million translation units) as well as improve concordance search speeds.

-Wordfast products can also import TBX files for terminology exchange with other major commercial CAT tools.

-Wordfast products can support multiple TMs and glossaries.
-Text-based TMs can store up to 1 million TUs and glossaries can store up to 250,000 entries each.
-Wordfast Pro 5 TMs can store up to 5 million TUs and glossaries over 1 million entries each.

-Wordfast is able to use server-based TMs, and retrieve data from machine translation tools (including Google Translate and Microsoft Translator).

-Documentation and support

-Comprehensive user manuals can be downloaded from the Wordfast web site.
-Wordfast Pro and Wordfast Anywhere also offer online help pages.
-Users can access the Wordfast wiki for help getting started, tips and tricks, FAQs, etc. Video tutorials are available on Wordfast's dedicated YouTube page.

-Wordfast offers users free technical support with the purchase of a license.
-Users can also access free peer support forums available in dozens of languages.

-Pricing and licensing

-WFC and WFP can be purchased individually for 400 euros per license or together as a suite for 500 euros per license.
-Special discounts are available for users in certain countries.
-Bulk discounts also apply for the purchase of 3 or more licenses.
-All Wordfast licenses include, from date of purchase: